 - Swelling after surgery is one of the main causes of pain.
 Keeping your foot elevated 1-2 pillows with an ice pack placed behind your knee after surgery reduces swelling that naturally occurs after the operation.
 You need to make sure you do not freeze your skin with the ice pack.
 Remember excessive elevation may decrease blood flow your foot.

 During the surgery small screws may have been placed in the bone to stabilize the bone cuts.
 Most patients will not be able to feel them, and they can remain in the bone indefinitely.
 If the screws do cause any discomfort after the bone is fully healed, they can be removed in a second very minor surgery through small cuts in the skin.

 If a temporary wire is place, your surgeon will explain how to care for the wire, and it will be removed with very minimal discomfort several weeks after surgery.

 When can I start walking again?

 The tailor’s bunion surgery is a relatively minor surgery but you have to remember your bone is being cut and will need to heal.
 You will want to rest for the first week after surgery, mainly staying in a recliner or in bed with your foot elevated.
-You may have a follow up appointment with your surgeon within the first 5 days to ensure that the surgical site is healing well.
+You may have a follow up appointment with your surgeon 5 to 7 days to ensure that the surgical site is healing well.